-The Contractor will not discriminate against any person on the basis of race, age, creed, political ideology, color, national origin, citizenship or immigration status, sex, military status, marital status, sexual orientation including gender Identity, age, HIV/AIDS status or the presence of any sensory, mental, or physical disability or the use of a trained dog guide or service animal by a person with a disability.
+The Contractor will not discriminate against any person on the basis of race, creed, political ideology, color, national origin, sex, marital status, sexual orientation, age, or the presence of any sensory, mental, or physical handicap.
 The Contractor will have written policies prohibiting discrimination, in compliance with state law and Section 504 of the Federal Rehabilitation Act and the Americans with Disabilities Act.

-6.11 Culturally Appropriate Services
+6.11 Culturally-Appropriate Services

 The Contractor will respect and support the linguistic and cultural background of the participant and his/her family in the delivery of services.
-The Contractor shall ensure equal access of services and programs to those persons who do not speak, have a limited ability to speak, read or write English well enough to understand and communicate effectively pursuant to DDA Policy 5.05, Limited English Proficient (LEP) clients.
+The Contractor shall ensure equal access to persons who do not speak, or have a limited ability to speak, read or write English well enough to understand and communicate effectively pursuant to DDA Policy 5.05, Limited English Proficient (LEP) clients.